mchianale/loan_request_application/services/README.md

 ## CreditCheckService:

-The Credit Check service is responsible for assessing the financial capacity of the customer to repay the loan.
+The `CreditCheckService` is responsible for assessing the financial capacity of the customer to repay the loan.
 Based on useful entities to evaluate the profile, this service calculates the debt ratio of the user.

 ### Debt Ratio: